Instructions for Authors

 Language correction is not part of the peer review process, but referees may, if so wish, suggest corrections to the manuscript.

-How Long Does the Review Process Take?: The time required for the review process is dependent on the response of the referees.
+How long does the review process take?
+The time required for the review process is dependent on the referees' response.
 However, the typical time for EJMSE is approximately 3 months.
 Should the referees' reports contradict one another or a report is unnecessarily delayed, a further expert opinion will be sought.
 In rare cases for which it is extremely difficult to find a second referee to review the manuscript, or when the one referee's report has thoroughly convinced the Editor, decisions at this stage to accept, reject, or ask the author for a revision are made on the basis of only one referee's report.
-The Editor's decision will be sent to the author with recommendations made by the referees, which usually includes verbatim comments by the referees.
-Revised manuscripts might be returned to the initial referees who may then request another revision of a manuscript.
+The Editor's decision will be sent to the author with recommendations made by the referees, which usually include verbatim comments by the referees.
+Revised manuscripts might be returned to the initial referees, who may then request another revision of a manuscript.

 A final decision to accept or reject the manuscript will be sent to the author along with any recommendations made by the referees and may include verbatim comments by the referees.